davidfmiller/rmr-backdrop/README.md

 Events:

-- start: invoked when a backdrop is about to be loaded
+- start: fired when a backdrop is about to be loaded
-- end: invoked when a backdrop has been downloaded & applied to the page
+- end: fired when a backdrop has been downloaded & applied to the page

+Example usage:

 ```
 var dropper = new Y.Backdrop({
   'id' : 'backdrop',
   'duration' : 0.5
 });

-...

 dropper.on('start', function(e) {
   console.log('Backdrop loading: ' + e.details[0]); // src of backdrop image